petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-horizontal-solutions.md

 **At a Glance**

-* Liferay is great for Horizontal Solutions like:
+* Liferay is great for horizontal solutions like
   * Customer Portals
   * Digital Commerce Sites
   * External Websites